hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 }'
 ```

 The `data_reads` holds the read key, `key1` and its version `"block_num":4`.
-Please fetch the `key1` to get the version
-number in your setup.
-We have updated the `value` of the `key1` and removed the user `bob` from the reader's list.
+Please fetch `key1` to get the version number in your setup.
+We updated the `value` of `key1` and removed the user `bob` from the reader's list.
-The required signature is computed with alice private key using the following command
+The required signature is computed with alice's private key using the following command

 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/alice/alice.key \